Biswas57/kaflow/Engineering_Requirements.md

 # 1. Engineering Requirements

+## Overview
+Event-Driven Architecture makes up much of the backbone of modern software.
+With a move towards decentralised microservice systems, there is a need for scalable asynchronous communication between software components.

+This library is based on a heavily simplified version of the event streaming infrastructure [Apache Kafka](https://kafka.apache.org/), No understanding of Kafka is required to understand these engineering requirements

 The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel.
 However, our library will allow for more complex interactions than simply that of a single channel.

 A **Tributary Cluster** contains a series of **topics**.
 A topic contains events which are logically grouped together.
 For example, a cluster could contain two topics: one for images-related events and one for video-related events.
 You can think of them like a table in a database or a folder in a file system.